 |Kitts and Nevis||Lucia||Vincent and the Grenadines (St. Vincent)|

 |Syria||Taiwan, must have a passports other than ordinary passports issued by the Ministry of Foreign Affairs in Taiwan that include their personal identification number||Tajikistan|

 Which Countries Need a Canada eTA?

 Some countries have more freedom of movement around the world and so they might not need a visa to enter Canada.
-They will however need a travel authorization.
+They will however need an Electronic travel authorization.

 With the development of technology, Canada has developed this system electronically.
 This means that the applicants will only need to enter their personal information and the system will evaluate whether they are allowed to go to Canada based on data it gets across different databases.